-Welcome to the PhD in Population Health Sciences (PHS).
-This full-time degree is a joint collaboration between the Harvard Faculty of Arts and Sciences (FAS) and the Harvard T.H.
-Chan School of Public Health to offer a Doctorate of Philosophy (PhD) in Population Health Sciences.
-The program is designed to encourage students to benefit from connections between public health disciplines and a broader range of academic disciplines represented across the Graduate School of Arts and Sciences (GSAS).
+Welcome to the Harvard University PhD in Population Health Sciences (PHS).
+Our full-time doctoral degree is a joint collaboration between the Harvard Faculty of Arts and Sciences (FAS) and the Harvard T.H.
+Chan School of Public Health and offers a Doctorate of Philosophy (PhD) in Population Health Sciences.
+Our research program is designed to allow students to benefit from connections between public health disciplines and a broader range of academic disciplines represented across the Harvard Griffin Graduate School of Arts and Sciences (GSAS).

-The PhD in PHS offers advanced doctoral-level research training that builds on multiple disciplinary perspectives to understanding origins and determinants of health and disease across populations.
-Students in this program will be based at the Harvard T.H.
-Chan School of Public Health, and belong to one of the following Fields of Study associated with the departments of:
+A PHS PhD offers advanced doctoral-level research and training that builds on multiple disciplinary perspectives to understand the origins and determinants of health and disease across populations.
+Our students are based at the Harvard T.H.
+Chan School of Public Health, and belong to one of the following department-based Fields of Study:

 - Environmental Health (EH)

 - Nutrition (NUT)

 This PhD in Population Health Sciences (PHS) is intended for students who are looking to pursue careers in academia in one of five Fields of Study as well as in organizations related to population health or research-related positions beyond academia.
 In addition to nurturing the development of the next generation of population health researchers and scientists, PHS provides tremendous opportunities for students to build scientific communication and mentoring, and teaching skills – while all along, building lasting connections across students, alumni, and faculty at our world-renowned Harvard University.